Skip to main content

 Nick Fuller Googins

 Nick Fuller Googins has published short stories and essays in The Paris Review, the Los Angeles Times, The Southern Review and elsewhere.
-He lives in Maine, and works as an elementary school teacher.
-THE GREAT TRANSITION is his first novel.
+He lives in Maine and works as an elementary school teacher.
+He is the author of THE GREAT TRANSITION and THE FREQUENCY OF LIVING THINGS.

 Nick Fuller Googins